liwawil/liwawil/README.md

 ## Thank You for Visiting! 🎉

 I'm thrilled to have you here on my profile.
 Whether you're a fellow developer, a potential collaborator, or just someone who appreciates quality software, I hope my work resonates with you.
-Feel free to check out my repositories, visit my personal portfolio, and let's build something amazing together!
+Feel free to check out my repositories, visit my portfolio, and let's build something amazing together!

 ---

-*This profile is powered by the passion and creativity of [LiwaTec Software Company](https://www.liwatecsoftware.com), where we turn ideas into real-world software solutions.*
+*This profile is powered by the passion and creativity of [LiwaTec Software Company](https://www.liwatecsoftware.xyz), where we turn ideas into real-world software solutions.*

 #softwaredeveloper #gamedeveloper #opensource #tech #programming #gamecreation #collaboration #polyglot #polymath #softwareengineering #gameDev